WHAT IS THE COMMUNITY IMPROVEMENT CENTER?

 HOW DO I APPLY?

-To get an application, you can download one here, or contact us by calling the United Way offices at (814) 337-1251.
-All applications should be filled out, mailed and returned to the following address:
+To get an application, you can request one by calling the United Way offices at (814) 337-1251.
+All applications should be completed and mailed to the following address:

 Community Improvement Center

 c/o United Way of Western Crawford County

 Meadville PA 16335